Frequently Asked Questions

 The following page describes the new features that were added to WBS Schedule Pro over and above what was in our previous WBS Chart Pro and PERT Chart EXPERT software.
 See What's New in WBS Schedule Pro.

-Preferably Windows 7, Windows 8 or Windows 10.
-WBS Schedule Pro was developed for Windows Vista, Windows 7, Windows 8 & Windows 10 and is fully compatible with these versions of Windows.
+Preferably Windows 7, Windows 8, Windows 10 or Windows 11.
+WBS Schedule Pro was developed for Windows 7, Windows 8, Windows 10 & Windows 11 and is fully compatible with these versions of Windows.

 WBS Schedule Pro only runs under Windows.
-It will only run in the Mac OS using a Windows emulator or on a Mac with a duel boot system that runs Windows.
-Many users with Apple products have been successful using Vine, Parallels or Bootcamp to run WBS Schedule Pro.
+However, it will run in the Mac OS using a Windows emulator or on a Mac with a duel boot system that runs Windows.
+Many users with Apple products have been successful using Vine, Parallels, VMware or Bootcamp to run WBS Schedule Pro.

 No. WBS Schedule Pro can be used as a standalone Project Planning and Scheduling System.
 It is an easy-to-use alternative to Microsoft Project but also contains a seamless integration to Microsoft Project if you want to use both together.